 - The Lion King:

 - Although it was cut from the final version, after the song "Can You Feel The Love Tonight" there was going to be a scene where Simba wakes up lying next to Nala.
-As he's about to leave, he encounters Timon, who congratulates him for loving and leaving.
-Don't believe me?
+As he's about to leave, he encounters Timon, who congratulates him for "loving and leaving".
 Have a look for yourself .

-- The "take me now" expression Nala gives him near the end of the song...
-And like Lady and the Tramp, it's implied that this sequence is how they got that cub seen in the ending.
+- The "take me now" expression Nala gives him near the end of the song... and it's implied that this sequence is how they got that cub seen in the ending.

 - For a non-sexual variant, look at Mufasa's death scene.
 They sneaked in blood◊ when Scar dug his claws through Mufasa's paws.

 Pocahontas and John: And if I never knew you / I'd have lived my whole life through / Empty as the sky / Never knowing why / Lost forever / If I never knew you